zanettanorris/Product-Inventory-Lab/instructions/section-04.md

 # Section 4

 #### The Brief

 At this point, the inventory manager can create, read, update, and delete products.
 We have implemented a service to manage products and a console to interact with a user.
-This is awsome but there are some limitations to the application as it is now.
-One of these limitations is the lack of persistance, and we will tackle this next
+This is awesome but there are some limitations to the application as it is now.
+One of these limitations is the lack of persistence, and we will tackle this next.

 ### Objectives

-* Define the importance of persistance
+* Define the importance of persistence
 * Create and save to a file
 * Read from a saved file

-## Part 1 - Persistance
+## Part 1 - Persistence

-At this moment the application can only save data in memeory as it runs.
+At this moment the application can only save data in memory as it runs.
 If we stop the program or exit from the application, all of the inventory data is lost.
 This is not ideal because we may need to shut the program down from time to time.
 If there is ever a program crash the data will be lost as well.
 In order to save our data we will need to store it in a place that will persist over time.
-This is known as **persistant data** or **persistance**.
-There are many ways of achieving this, in this section we will use a Comma Seperated Values(CSV) file to store data.
+This is known as **persistent data** or **persistence**.
+There are many ways of achieving this, in this section we will use a Comma Separated Values(CSV) file to store data.
 CSV files are a common way to store and represent data.

 ```
 1968,  86, "Greetings"